brevzin/cpp_proposals/xxxx_cbegin/cbegin.md

 Note that we need the iterator type as a template parameter here.

+There's a question as to whether we need to wrap the sentinel at all (in the case where it is distinct from the iterator type).
+It's possible that we do not, but following [@LWG3386], I don't have much confidence that we won't come up with an example later that demonstrates the need for such in the future.
+Are we especially worried about the wrapping cost?

 ## Better Algorithms for `std::ranges::cbegin` and `std::ranges::end`

 `std::ranges::cbegin` today ([range.access.cbegin]{.sref}), similar `std::begin`, unconditionally calls `ranges::begin`.
 While `std::ranges::rbegin(E)` does conditionally call `E.rbegin()`, I wonder to what extent this facility actually needs to be customizeable.
 The goal is to provide a constant iterator version of `begin()`.